-It's time for our annual recap of the features and educational material we released over the past year.
-So come along with us as we take a look back at 2020.
-Who knows?
-You just might discover something you didn’t know about!
+Here it is, our annual recap of the features and educational material we’ve released over the past year.
+Come check out what we were up to in 2020...you just might discover something you hadn't heard about yet!

 At the end of each month, we’ll round up all of the updates, changes, and things that have gone on in our little neck of the woods.
 While we do share changes on the Cliniko Community and our social media pages, not everyone sees those regularly, so we’re hoping that providing a centralised list once a month will be helpful for those who are curious to know what’s been happening with Cliniko.

 Let’s dive right into the changes that happened in February!

 - Online payments are now defined by appointment type, meaning you can decide whether or not you want certain appointments to require payment before booking (previously, it was a bit of an “all or nothing” situation).

 - The business address can be hidden from online bookings, which is helpful for those who offer telehealth appointments from your home address (and may not wish to share that address with your patients).

 - The patient history report got a facelift, and can be filtered to make viewing easier.

 - The practitioner performance report got some handy new metrics: Rebook Rate and Patient Visit Average (PVA).

 There’s also a new “refresh” button next to each performance report you generate, so you don’t need to run a brand new report to get updated data—just refresh an existing one!